Cost of Attendance

 The estimated cost of attendance below includes tuition and student fees for undergraduate and graduate students, without any financial aid.

 Please note that if you apply for and receive financial aid, your financial aid package will reduce the amount you will be expected to pay.
-In fall 2019, 90% of the incoming undergraduate class received some form of financial aid, with an average aid package of $26,651 and an average merit award of $15,252.
+In fall 2021, 96% of incoming first-year students received some form of financial aid, with an average aid package of $35,303 and an average merit scholarship of $17,726.

 The costs associated with graduate degrees at USF vary by program.
 Please visit our Tuition and Fees page for a more detailed tuition schedule.